mirekdlugosz/create-pokemon-team/data-manager/README.md

 ## Setting up data source

 This component requires some data source.
+Currently SQLite file with veekun Pokédex and `data` directory from Pokemon Showdown repository are supported.

+### veekun SQLite file

-Currently only SQLite file with veekun Pokédex is supported.
-You can acquire it by running following commands; make sure to run them outside of **this** project repository:
+You can acquire veekun SQLite by running following commands; make sure to run them outside of **this** project repository:

 ```
 git clone https://github.com/veekun/pokedex.git